kukulich/home-assistant-jablotron100/README.md

-Installation
----
+# Jablotron 100+

+Home Assistant custom component for JABLOTRON 100+ alarm system

+## Preparation

 1. Connect the USB cable to Jablotron central unit
 2. Restart the Home Assistant OS
-3. Use the following command line to identify the appropriate device:
+3. Use the following command line to identify the port:

     ```
     $ dmesg | grep usb